tipoqueno/UI-Design/README.md

 - [Complete Beginner’s Guide to Universal Design](http://www.uxbooth.com/articles/complete-beginners-guide-to-universal-design/) - While a good design is usable by people of all ages and technical adeptness, a truly universal design works for users with varying physical abilities.

-- [The A11Y Project](https://a11yproject.com/) - A community-driven effort to make web accessibility easier.
+- [The A11Y Project](https://a11yproject.com/) - Community-driven effort to make web accessibility easier.

 - [Tips on Designing for Web Accessibility](https://www.w3.org/WAI/gettingstarted/tips/designing) - This page introduces some basic considerations to help you get started making your user interface design and visual design more accessible to people with disabilities.